aptech/docs/docs/dropcategories.rst

     :param category: The categories to be removed.
     :type category: String or string array

-    :param columns: Optional argument, Name or index of the categorical variable in *X* to get labels from.
+    :param column: Optional argument, Name or index of the categorical variable in *X* to get labels from.
 Must be specified if *X* contains more than one column.
 Default = 1.
-    :type columns: scalar or string
+    :type column: Scalar or string

     :return df: Data with specified category removed.
     :rtype df: NxK dataframe